JGlogowski1/JGlogowski1/README.md

 As an **IT Programming** student approaching the completion of my second and final year, I have developed a strong foundation in programming languages and am eager to excel in the **Information Technology** and **Software Development** industry.
 With hands-on experience in **web application development** and **software engineering**, I possess a versatile skill set ready to tackle real-world challenges.
 My educational journey includes studies at **NSCC COGS**, where I've focused on **IT programming**.

+## 📫 CONTACT
+You can reach me at:
+- Email: Josephglogowski@icloud.com
+- Phone: (902)579-1999

 ## Language Showcases
 - [C Showcase](link_to_C_showcase)
 - [C++ Showcase](https://github.com/JGlogowski1/Cpp)